 Updated June 2023, as many school districts have canceled all outdoor activities due to poor air quality, it seems like a good time to remind ourselves of the importance and impact climate change can have on our daily lives.

 One day your children will ask what is climate change?
 It’s important and imperative for us to teach our children to understand climate change’s impact on our planet.
-Let’s understand how and why to explain climate change to your kids?
 Our kids and teens must understand the reality of what is going on.
-You may have a child or teen growing into a climate warrior, which can sometimes be tricky for parents to navigate.
+Or you may have a child or teen growing into a climate warrior, which can sometimes be tricky for parents to navigate.